iWriteGigs

 Question #16

-A is a five-movement work.
+A is an uncharacteristic, one-movement work.

-B is an uncharacteristic, one-movement work.
+B is a five-movement work.

 C follows the traditional three-movement structure of a concerto.